natokpe/php-interface/README.md

 }

 if ( $interface->isWeb() ) {
-  echo 'cli'; // will print 'web' if PHP is run from web }
+  echo 'web'; // will print 'web' if PHP is run from web }
 ```